freshly applied linseed oil finish soaking into cedar wood grain

 Comparing Linseed Oil With Tung Oil

-Linseed oil finish can be compared to tung oil for its durability, but it takes longer to dry and lacks UV inhibitors.
+Linseed oil finish compares closely to tung oil in look, but the two differ on durability and where they hold up best.
 Linseed oil saturates deep into wood grain, producing a satin finish ideal for indoor projects.

 Benefits And Drawbacks Of Tung Oil

-Tung oil is an excellent choice when it comes to outdoor woodwork, moisture resistance, and durability.
+Tung oil is an excellent choice for outdoor woodwork, moisture resistance, and durability.
 It dries faster than linseed oil, making it less prone to stickiness and tackiness, and doesn’t support mildew growth.
-Moreover, it doesn’t yellow over time and provides a clear, transparent finish.
-However, tung oil doesn’t penetrate deep into the wood, but instead, forms a thin coat on the surface, hence doesn’t protect against scratches or abrasions.
+It also doesn’t yellow over time and provides a clear, transparent finish.
+However, tung oil doesn’t penetrate as deep into the wood — instead it forms a thin coat on the surface, so it protects less against scratches or abrasions.

 Benefits And Drawbacks Of Linseed Oil

-Linseed oil is perfect for indoor woodwork, providing a classic, hand-rubbed, and satin finish that shines the wood’s natural color and grain.
+Linseed oil is well suited to indoor woodwork, providing a classic, hand-rubbed satin finish that shows off the wood’s natural color and grain.
 It penetrates deep into the wood, making it more resistant to scratches and humidity changes.
-However, it takes longer to dry, and the unboiled linseed oil can remain tacky even after weeks, making it unsuitable for surfaces that require frequent use.
-Moreover, unboiled linseed oil has no UV inhibitors, which makes it vulnerable to sun yellowing and mildew growth.
+However, it takes longer to cure, and unboiled linseed oil can remain tacky for weeks, which makes it unsuitable for surfaces that see frequent use.
+Unboiled linseed oil also has no UV inhibitors, leaving it vulnerable to sun yellowing and mildew growth.

-If you are looking for a finish that will protect your indoor wood surfaces and enhance their natural beauty, then linseed oil is an excellent choice.
-However, if you need a finish for your outdoor projects that can resist moisture and UV exposure, then tung oil is the way to go.
+If you’re protecting indoor wood surfaces and want to enhance their natural beauty, linseed oil is an excellent choice.
+For outdoor projects that need to resist moisture and UV exposure, tung oil is the better option.

 Popular Brands Of Linseed Oil